raynorpat/cake/README.md

 The main dependency to build _Cake_ is SDL2, which is provided in library format for MSVC builds, all others will need to grab it from source or from their distribution.

-Other dependencies include glew, OpenAL, libcurl, libmad, libmodplug, and zlib.
+Other dependencies include OpenGL, OpenAL, libcurl, libmad, libmodplug, and zlib.
 We provide all dependencies for building everything else in src_main/libs if CMake doesn't find one.

 There are various scripts in the src_main directory that will give you a way to build if CMake is installed on your machine.
 These scripts range from